-Antenna efficiency at C-band was estimated to be 50-55 % depending on the stations.
-Detailed values of efficiency will be measured again this autumn and will be notified to observers.
-The frequency range of C-band receiver is 6.5 - 7.0 GHz.
-Typical system temperature is around 130 K toward the zenith, and optical depth is around 0.03-0.05 under relatively good conditions.
-Beam size at 6.6 GHz is around 9 arcmin, and the pointing at C band is expected to be sufficiently high, as pointing model is based on measurements using a shaper beam at 22 GHz.
-Different from the case of K-band and Q-band, VERA 20-m telescope has only one C-band receiver, therefore only a single-beam observation is available.
+5% in elevations $\geq 30^{\circ}$ , and slightly increases up to 10% at the elevation of around 25°.
+The template method through observations of strong methanol maser sources, which are close to target sources, every 30-60 min is recommended to be conducted to obtain gain solutions as high-accuracy as possible.
+Beam size at 6.7 GHz is around 9 arcmin, and the pointing at C-band is expected to be sufficiently high, as pointing model is based on measurements using a shaper beam at 22 GHz.
+Different from the case of K-band and Q-band, VERA 20-m antenna has only one C-band receiver, therefore only a single-beam observation is available.